 While skill level and design styles vary, most begin with a single knot.
 Weaving coils of bundled grass around the knot, the artists hands work diligently with care in an act similar to crocheting.
 Younger generations of the family join in to keep the Gullah culture alive.
 Typically weavers will sow baskets six days each week with an average basket needing about ten hours to complete.
 A moderate basket sells for a price around $350 to $375.
 The time and price increase with the size and design of the basket.
 The most intricate baskets come from highly skilled artists.

-The most convenient venue is the City Market on Meeting Street in the heart of downtown.
+convenient venue is the City Market on Meeting Street in the heart of downtown.
 If you are someone that enjoys comparison shopping, this is your spot.
 There are over 50 artists that sell at the market.
 Four Corners at the Broad and Meeting Street intersection is another good option without leaving the downtown area.
 Simple baskets start around $40.
 For the collector seeking a rarity, the price can reach upwards of $8,000.

 If you can travel a short distance, drive about fifteen minutes to Mt.
 Pleasant on Highway 17.
 Although the original stands that were once eligible for the National Register of Historic Places have been demolished, the same families are there.
 Many have sold their work along the highway for years but were forced to move due to highway expansion.
 Drivers should look for wooden structures farther from the road.
 However, this is where visitors can really connect with the artists and listen to their stories.
 Away from the crowded market and bustling stalls, sit with generations of weavers and watch them work.
 Ask questions.
 Get involved.
 This is an opportunity to immerse yourself into a culture that continues to become more rare.